 Finally, use your job interview to make yourself memorable!
 Having a great CV is one thing, but if you can impress the employer with your cool, calm and collected attitude, and show them your unique personality in your interview, you’ll be remembered for all the right reasons.

-Getting yourself noticed in the graduate jobs market can be a struggle if you have no work experience – but by staying open-minded and flexible in your search, optimising your CV, and doing the necessary preparation for your job interview, you can ensure that your application stands out to employers.
+Getting a job without experience can be tough – but by staying open-minded and flexible in your search, optimising your CV, and doing the necessary preparation for your job interview, you can ensure that your application stands out to employers.